Pilgrim-info.com

 • Transfiguration of Jesus - Lectio Divina: Jesus invites me to let go and he will do the rest by Pilgrim-info 1.
 Introductory prayer: Jesus, you invite me to let go…

-• Parable of the Ten Virgins - Matthew 25 1 13 - Meaning and Commentary by Pilgrim-info Jesus warns us of the consequences of unpreparedness.
-There are…
+• Parable of the Sheep and the Goats - Matthew 25 31 46 - Meaning and Commentary by Pilgrim-info When the Son of Man comes in his glory again…

 • The Parable of the Wedding Banquet - Matthew 22:1-14 – Meaning and Commentary by Pilgrim-info 1.
 Introductory prayer for The Parable of the Wedding Banquet…